cathymonkey/Unit2/Astro_CommunicationSystem/Astro_CommunicationSystem.md

 #### Sketches of Ideas
-Fig 1 is the sketch of how our communication system works.
+Fig. 1 is the sketch of how our communication system works.

 <img src ="https://github.com/BrightChanges/Unit-2/blob/main/IMG_7520.JPG" width = "600" height = "400">
 Fig.1 Our sketch for how our system looks like